MarkosAthanasiadis/MarkosAthanasiadis.github.io/_pages/portfolio.markdown

 We explored hippocampal mechanisms supporting short-term memory using a classifier-based decoding approach.
 By analyzing the brain data of rodents recorded by microelectrodes, we were able to identify sparse, low-rate neural activity predictive of prior sensory-motor experiences, across working and non-working memory tasks, and dependent on sensory-motor context familiarity.
 We published our results in the peer-reviewed journal *Hippocampus*.

 **Methods**:
-Statistics, Regression Analysis, Hypothesis Testing, Linear and Non-Linear Classifiers, Adversarial Attacks, Electrophysiology.
+Statistics, Regression Analysis, Hypothesis Testing, Linear and Non-Linear Classifiers, Adversarial Attacks (FoolBox), SciPy, Scikit-learn, Electrophysiology.

 **Publication**:
 Athanasiadis et al., (2024).
 Low rate hippocampal delay period activity encodes behavioral experience.
 Hippocampus, 34(8), 422-437. <https://doi.org/10.1002/hipo.23619>